civiform/docs/website/README.md

     * `"Date"`: Date of publication formatted as `"YYYY-MM-DD"`.
 Stories are sorted by most recent date (the order in the JSON doesn't matter, but it is still nice to organize them in chronological order to make editing easier).
 * To **feature a story** at the top of the page, include `"Featured": true` in the entry.
 All featured story entries must contain:
     * `"Featured": true`: marks the story to be featured in the top section.
     * `"Image"`: the filename of the featured image.
-The image file itself should be in [website/src/assets/img](https://github.com/civiform/docs/tree/main/website/src/assets/img).
+The image file itself should be in the [`website/src/assets/img/`](https://github.com/civiform/docs/tree/main/website/src/assets/img) directory.
     * `"ImageDescription"`: a description of the image for accessibility.
     * `"Description"`: a simple description of the story to appear alongside the featured image.